Multilevel Fast Multipole Algorithm for Electromagnetic Scattering by Large Metasurfaces using Static Mode

-Following this, the impedance matrix $Z$ is decomposed as the sum of two matrices: the near-field and the far-field matrices.
-The near-field matrix is associated with interactions among basis functions within adjacent groups, while the far-field matrix is associated with interactions between non-adjacent basis functions.
+Initially, basis functions are grouped.
 Traditionally, grouping basis functions involves a hierarchical tree structure, such as a Quadtree or Octree \cite{chew_fast_2000, song_multilevel_1997}.
 The bounding box, i.e., the smallest box containing the entire object, is first identified.
-This box is then recursively subdivided until, at the finest level, the size of the box is a fraction of the wavelength, typically $\lambda/4$.
+This box is then recursively subdivided until, at the finest level, the size of the box is a fraction of the wavelength, typically $\lambda/4$ \cite{chew_fast_2000}.

 At the finest level, standard Quadtree/Octree approaches might divide a meta-atom into different groups, making the grouping of entire-domain basis functions ambiguous.
-Leveraging the fact that we deal with meta-atoms whose dimensions are smaller than the wavelength, we propose grouping basis functions by considering each particle as a finest-level group, as shown in Fig. \ref{fig:FMM_illustration}(a).
+Leveraging the fact that we deal with meta-atoms whose dimensions are smaller than the wavelength, we group basis functions by considering each particle as a finest-level group, as shown in Fig. \ref{fig:FMM_illustration}(a).
 At this level, all static modes $\boldsymbol{\psi}^\partp_i$ are physically associated with the center of the particle $\Omega_\partp$.
-For coarser levels, we hierarchically group the basis functions using a standard Quadtree structure (Fig. \ref{fig:FMM_illustration}b), which is particularly suitable for structures where the lateral dimensions significantly exceed the vertical ones, as in the case of metasurfaces and metalenses.
+For coarser levels, we hierarchically group the basis functions using a standard Quadtree structure (Fig. \ref{fig:FMM_illustration}(b)), which is particularly suitable for structures where the lateral dimensions significantly exceed the vertical ones, as in the case of metasurfaces and metalenses.